-Solar power in India is a fast developing industry with the country getting around 300 days of solar radiation a year.
+Solar power in India is a fast developing industry with the country getting around 300 days of excellent solar radiation a year.
 However, one major problem with the use of solar energy is that its availability varies widely with time.
 Due to the sun’s day-night cycle and the Earth’s orbit around the sun, solar power generation can at times be limited.
-This is where solar trackers are gaining ground in the industry.
+This is where solar trackers are gaining ground in the solar system industry.

 Stationary solar panel mounts which hold the panels in a fixed position can have their productivity compromised when the sun passes overhead at a less-than-optimal angle.
 To compensate for this, solar trackers can automatically move the mounting of the photovoltaic panels to track the progress of the sun across the sky, thereby maximizing output.
 Estimates suggest that output will increase by 15-25% by utilizing a single-axis tracking system instead of a stationary array.

 “Compared to a fixed mounted PV system, the use of tracker technology can give an incremental power output of 15-25 per cent, depending upon the location being installed.
 It is the nature of the system to track the sun at every point of time (based on the algorithm) from dawn to dusk, hence helping in generating maximum generation from the same solar panel used for fixed ground mounts.”Vinay Goyal

 Currently, there are single-axis and double-axis (dual-axis) solar trackers.
 Single-axis trackers track the sun from east to west on a single pivot point, whereas double-axis trackers trail east to west and tilt from north to south tracking.